wbond/oscrypto/docs/oscrypto.md

 > def backend():
 >     """
 >     :return:
->         A unicode string of the backend being used: "openssl", "osx", "win"
+>         A unicode string of the backend being used: "openssl", "osx", "win",
+>         "winlegacy"
 >     """
 > ```